As an Amazon Associate we earn from qualifying purchases.

 - With your milk, you can microwave it for 15 seconds at a time until warm.

-- With your pan, we’re going to heat it in the oven using the butter to tell us when the pan has come to temperature.
+- With your pan, I’m going to heat it in the oven using the butter to tell me when the pan has come to temperature.

 Now when you add all your ingredients together, there won’t be anything cold to shock the heat out of the dish.

 The most traditional serving of a Dutch Baby is with butter, powdered sugar, and lemon.
-For our version, we’ll be using slices of our spiced Merlot poached pears that we made for another recipe.
+For my version, I’ll be using slices of my spiced Merlot poached pears that I made for another recipe.
 You can use any baked or fresh fruit that you prefer.
-One of the most popular variations we see is with baked spiced apples.
+One of the most popular variations I see is with baked spiced apples.

 Dutch babies are baked, so you can use a rondeau pan, a cast iron skillet or Dutch Oven to cook it in.
 Outside of that, a blender really helps mix the batter up quickly and evenly but is not required.